Here are some frequently asked questions about our organization and what you can do to get involved!

 All new patrollers to the CSP Calgary Zone, including CSP transfers, must successfully complete the toboggan training weekend.
 Nordic patrollers are exempt.

-Monthly commitments are generally 2-3 weekend days (Saturday and Sunday) per month.
+Monthly patrol commitments are generally 2-3 weekend days (Saturday and Sunday) per month.
 We understand that as volunteers we have busy schedules.
 New patrollers are strongly encouraged to do 3 days per month to complete their on-hill training.
 It takes time and experience to learn hill protocols, accident response, radio communication, and 3 days a month allows the information and training to be fresh and current.
 Please speak with the Patrol Leader if you cannot make your monthly commitments.

-While Patrolling you do get to ski for free.
+While patrolling you do get to ski for free.

 Yes.
 We have a special events patrol that provides first aid services for events throughout the summer (off-snow).
-All patrollers from the Calgary Zone regardless of where they patrol during the winter are invited to be part of the special events patrol.
+All patrollers from the Calgary Zone, regardless of where they patrol during the winter, are invited to be part of the special events patrol.

 Please check out our website for more info about joining.
 If you have additional questions about joining, please email joincalgary@skipatrol.ca.